 B) no (0 points).

-8. Do you prefer a measured lifestyle with a strict schedule of all business and even entertainment?
+8. Do you prefer a measured lifestyle with a strict schedule for all activities and even entertainment?

 A) yes (0 points);